2022 Tour de France Femmes: La Course by Le Tour de France

 In 2013, activist group Le Tour Entier (“the whole tour”) began pushing for a revival of the women's Tour de France and other improvements to women's cycling.
 Following substantial media coverage, and a petition signed by over 100,000 people, ASO launched La Course by Le Tour de France in 2014.
 The one-day stage race took place prior to the final stage of the men's race in Paris.
 Between 2014 and 2021, La Course was held in a variety of locations across France in conjunction with the men's race, with ASO arguing that this was the "best way to shine a light on female cycling".

-La Course was initially praised for the exposure gained by sharing the stage with the Tour de France, with sponsors welcoming the live TV coverage and visibility of taking place alongside the men's race.
+La Course was initially praised, with sponsors welcoming the live TV coverage and visibility of taking place alongside the men's race.
 However, La Course was criticised by campaigners and riders for being overshadowed by the men's Tour de France, not having enough stages, and not being challenging enough for the professional peloton.
 Organisers were also criticised for not doing enough to promote the race.
 Riders and campaigners pushed for La Course to evolve into a longer race with more stages, with mountain stages and time trials.
 Pushing back at criticism, ASO noted that they were unable to stage a men's and women's Tour de France simultaneously due to logistical issues, and that races must be financially sustainable.